ejstover/GreatMigration/README.md

 * **Save** – writes the rules to `backend/replacement_rules.json`.
 * **Cancel** – leaves without saving.

+## Compliance Audit

+Evaluate Mist site configuration against a growing catalog of policy checks.

+1. **Scope** – choose specific sites from the list or enable **Entire organization** to scan every accessible site.
+Use search, select all, and clear buttons to manage the selection quickly.
+2. **Run audit** – launches the checks and returns an aggregated report.
+3. **Results** – cards summarise each check, highlighting affected sites, devices, and override details.
+Site-level errors (for example, sites that couldn’t be queried) appear in a banner above the results.

+Current checks include required site variables, enforcing that the “Test - Standard Template” only applies to lab sites, and flagging configuration overrides outside the approved access-switch exception (ports 0–47).
+The backend architecture makes it straightforward to add future checks.

 ## Config Conversion

 Convert Cisco configs, map them to Mist switches, and test or push the resulting port settings.